 The houses are all interesting in one way or another and sometimes we perform unusual feats like chopping through a roof to get chandeliers, putting a hole in an outside wall to remove a tub, tearing apart an old boiler to get the doorplate or propping up a porch to remove the columns.
 We sometimes find old letters, pictures, postcards or other interesting stuff.
 So far, no boxes with $20 gold pieces hidden in the wall (at least that anyone will admit to!) but who knows what the next salvage might bring!

-Let us add you to our contact list for future salvages and showroom work!
+Let us add you to our contact list for future salvages work!